Jump to Section

 Although cocaine is considered highly addictive, recognizing an addiction to this drug may be challenging.
 To an outsider, a cocaine addict may show signs of physical appearance changes such as weight loss or behavioral signs such as increased energy and talkativeness.
 Unfortunately, many of these signs can easily be attributed to a wealth of other possible situations and are not a given for cocaine addiction.

 Due to the addictive nature of cocaine, anyone who uses the drug is at risk of becoming dependent on it.
 Repeat use of cocaine, especially the use of crack cocaine, can quickly lead to a heightened tolerance and an increased risk of addiction.

-If you suspect that someone you care about is addicted to cocaine, or that you are suffering from an addiction to this drug, call our helpline at 800-836-4134 to speak with a treatment specialist who can assist you in getting the proper treatment for recovery.
+If you suspect that someone you care about is addicted to cocaine, or that you are suffering from an addiction to this drug, call our helpline at 800-836-4134 Who Answers? to speak with a treatment specialist who can assist you in getting the proper treatment for recovery.

 The best way to prevent cocaine addiction is not to use the drug—but if you or someone you love has already started abusing this substance, the next best outcome is early detection of the problem so you can seek professional help.
 Here’s how you can detect a possible cocaine abuse problem: